About This Chapter

 19. How to Improve Interpersonal Skills

-Interpersonal skills are essential for work or communicating with others.
+Interpersonal skills are essential for work and communicating with others.
 This lesson discusses how to create and improve upon current interpersonal skills.

 20. Body Language in the Workplace

 This lesson examines the importance of body language in the workplace and gives you several practical examples to boost your non-verbal communication skills and enhance your professional image.

 Knowing what to say in an interview is certainly important, and so is using proper body language.
 In this article you'll find some tips regarding eye contact, handshakes and more.
 Remember, you only get one shot at making a good first impression!

 How do you connect with the people you work with and build relationships?
 This lesson discusses how you can build relationships in the workplace as well as create a more positive work environment for you and your colleagues.

 No one wants to be treated like a paycheck or a number.
 Becoming skilled at building client relationships in business is important to developing long-lasting partnerships between your business and clients.

 24. Managing Different Generations in the Workplace